-- A. An evaluation team will review all proposals that are received by the appropriate deadline to determine the extent to which they comply with RFP requirements. - B. Proposals that contain false or misleading statements may be rejected if in the Court's opinion the information was intended to mislead the evaluation team regarding a requirement of the RFP. - C. Cost proposals will be checked only if a technical proposal is determined to be responsive.
-All figures entered on the cost proposal must be clearly legible. - D. During the evaluation process, the Court may require a Proposer's representative to answer questions with regard to the Proposer's proposal.
+- A. The Court will follow the following process in evaluating proposals. - 1.
+The Court will award the contract (if at all) to the Bidder whose Bid is given the highest score by the evaluation team, after applying any preference, incentives, or discounts. - B. Proposals that contain false or misleading statements may be rejected if in the Court's opinion the information was intended to mislead the evaluation team regarding a requirement of the RFP. - C. During the evaluation process, the Court may require a Proposer's representative to answer questions with regard to the Proposer's proposal.
 Failure of a Proposer to demonstrate that the claims made in its proposal are in fact true may be sufficient cause for deeming a proposal non-responsive. - E. In the event of a tie, the contract will be awarded to the winner of a single coin toss.
 The coin toss will be witnessed by two Court employees.
 The Court will provide notice of the date and time of the coin toss to the affected Proposers, who may attend the coin toss at their own expense.